 Move your Eero to a better location

-If you already tried the steps above, then you might need to pay attention to where your Eero is.
+If you already tried the steps above, then you might determine where the best place is for your eero in your home.

 Your device’s location also determines your signal quality.
 As much as possible put your Eero in these areas: